Serves: 6 to 8

 - Salt and pepper, to taste Add to list

-- Lime wedges on the side Add to list
+- Lime wedges and hot sauce, for garnish Add to list

-In a soup pot over medium heat, add oil and cook the onions, bell pepper and oregano for 6 to 8 minutes or until the onions are tender.
-Stir in the enchilada sauce, avocados and 3 cups of the stock.
+In a soup pot over medium heat, add oil and cook onions, bell peppers and oregano for 6 to 8 minutes or until onions are tender.
+Stir in enchilada sauce, avocados and 3 cups stock.
 Purée in batches in a blender or food processor until smooth.

 Return to the pot and heat gently.
 If you would like the soup a little thinner, add additional stock.
 Season with lime juice, cilantro, salt and pepper.
 Serve hot, garnished with chopped avocado, tomato and cilantro.
 Serve with lime wedges and hot sauce.